DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 The Merchant plug-in, known as MPI, is a service that allows you to make the call for authentication, integrated and certified with card brands for 3DS authentication processing.
 Cielo allows the store owner the 3DS integration through the Internal MPI or the External MPI.

 * **Internal MPI**: it is a service already integrated to 3DS Cielo, without needing to integrate or hire.
-In case of using the Internal MPI for 3DS 1.0, skip to the step [Transação Padrão](https://developercielo.github.io/manual/cielo-ecommerce#transa%C3%A7%C3%A3o-padr%C3%A3o).

 * **External MPI**: used when your e-commerce hires a MPI solution, without Cielo's participation.
 No matter the 3DS version hired, follow the [Authorization with Authentication guide](https://developercielo.github.io/en/manual/autorizacao-com-autenticacao){:target="_blank"}.